Frequently Asked Questions

 The lines in their responses might be out of order.
 This issue is in the Matrix message handling.
 It may also affect time-critical responses elsewhere.

-Libera.Chat prohibits double-bridging IRC to IRC through the Libera.Chat EMS and may request intervention if any bridged channel causes problems.
-We request that idle connections are cleaned up by Matrix staff to minimize disruptions to IRC channels during bridge restarts.
+Libera.Chat prohibits double-bridging IRC to IRC through the EMS-hosted Libera.Chat bridge and may request intervention if any bridged channels cause problems.
+At our request, the EMS-hosted Libera.Chat bridge regularly prunes idle connections to minimize disruptions to IRC channels during bridge restarts.